Burgerballs/FNF-Troll-Engine/README.md

 Stages can now also be modified to use V-Slice stage positioning with a small json edit.

+# More Atlas Support

+Aseprite JSON atlases are supported.

+More supported atlas rendering types are as follows:

+MultiSparrow (multiple Sparrow atlases on single sprite)

+MultiPacker (multiple Packer atlases on single sprite)

+MultiAseprite (multiple JSON Packer atlases on single sprite)

 # Friday Night Funkin': Troll Engine